ChrisMunene/ChrisMunene/README.md

 - 🧠 Vibe-coding.
 Yes, you can be an expert at this.
 Have you heard of Gstack?
 It's like God mode.

 ## Current Job
 - Founding Engineer at [Mine Financial](https://www.usemine.com/), a fintech startup in New York (YC S21).
 Mine is on a mission to help young adults achieve their dreams, by setting them on the path to financial independence.
 Our debit card that builds credit is beloved by students at 300+ universities and was named best credit builder product by Business Insider.
 Mine is backed by Kleiner Perkins, SV Angel, Y Combinator, and the founders of eight Unicorns.
-Interested?
-We are [hiring](https://fizz.crew.work/jobs)
 - I am also a [Kleiner Perkins Engineering Fellow](https://fellows.kleinerperkins.com/) in the 2021 Cohort